transdigiware/blockchain/howto/ibp-console-build-network.md

+After the Ordering service tile has the green status indicator you can proceed with the following steps.
 Because you created the ordering service admin using the console, this process is relatively straightforward:
 1. Navigate to the **Nodes** tab.
 2. Scroll down to the ordering service you created and click the tile to open it.
 3. Under **Consortium Members**, click **Add organization**.